 Once again, Richard is punished not for one of the things he has actually done wrong, but for something Addie only believes he has done wrong.
 Addie believes that Richard’s denials are only evidence of his guilt.
-What Addie does not realize, however, is that this is the same accusatory attitude assumed by whites toward African Americans—the white population assumes that African Americans are inherently guilty.
+Addie adopts the accusatory attitude of white society, assuming that black people are always guilty.

-Later that day, Richard and Addie return to Granny’s home, and Addie begins yelling at Richard, again, for not respecting her, and for eating in class.
+Later that day, Richard and Addie return to Granny’s home, and Addie begins yelling at Richard, again, for not respecting her and for eating in class.
 Richard again denies the charge, saying that the boy in front of him left the shells, and that Addie would not let Richard defend himself publically in class.
-Addie then yells at Richard for “lying” about his crime—for not blaming the crime on the other student—and begins whipping him again for his “lie.”
+Addie then yells at Richard for “lying” about his crime and begins whipping him again for his “lie.”
 Richard then picks up a knife from the kitchen and says that he will kill Addie if she tries to beat him, since he has done nothing to deserve punishment.
 Granny, Richard’s mother, and Grandpa finally persuade Richard to put down the knife, but Granny and Grandpa call Richard “wicked” and say that “the gallows await him” for his crimes.

-Richard’s threat with the knife is perhaps credible, although it is hard to imagine the young man actually stabbing and wounding Addie.
-But his anger is palpable and real, and Addie understands that Richard feels, quite literally here, that he is backed into a corner.
-Addie, once she realizes that Richard was not guilty of dropping the shells, yells at him for “lying” to her, and not accusing his classmate, but one can readily anticipate that, if Richard had done this, Addie would then be angry at Richard for attempting to pin the blame on someone else, for not being “responsible” for his actions.
+Richard’s threat with the knife is perhaps credible, although it is hard to imagine the young man actually stabbing and Addie.
+His anger is palpable and real, though, and Addie understands that Richard feels backed into a corner.
+Addie, once she realizes that Richard was not guilty of dropping the shells, yells at him for “lying” to her and not accusing his classmate, but one can readily anticipate that, if Richard had done this, Addie would then be angry at Richard for attempting to pin the blame on someone else, for not being “responsible” for his actions.
 Addie's real goal is to save face for herself and force Richard to behave as she wants him to.

 To Richard, church is simply a time when people in the community come together and sit with one another.
 He understands the social element of the church, and to the extent that he responds to church activities, he does so by conceiving of them as a gathering of likeminded people.
 But Richard does not possess any religious “feeling,” and praying is time he could be spending reading or writing.
 Later on, when Richard writes his first story, he does so when his grandmother assumes he is up in his room, asking Jesus Christ for forgiveness for his sins.
 Richard looks not to God or religion for salvation; he looks to himself.